BMartin4659/dj-contract-app/EMAILJS_SETUP.md

 - Verify your API keys are correct
 - Check that your EmailJS service is active
 - Ensure your template has all required parameters
 - Try using the direct API call (implemented as a fallback in the code)
+- Check your browser console for more detailed error information